May 25, 2021

 Once she was promoted to the PSD Dean’s Office, her involvement in strategic planning would have a lasting impact on the University.
 Her leadership helped guide the establishment of the William Eckhardt Research Center and the renovation of the Laboratory for Astrophysics and Space Research, now the Michelson Center for Physics.
 Peter O. Vandervoort, the Dean of the Physical Sciences Division in 1995, mentioned her efforts to establish the Bloch Fund and the Local Business Center, a central grants and payroll hub.
 “I continue to be impressed by your attention to development and your skill in learning about that mysterious subject,” he said.

 Many faculty members marvelled at how she enabled them to do their research, saving them time and cutting red tape.
-“I don't recall how many near disasters happened, and how often I did not really need to know the details, because you had resolved the situation already!” wrote Prof. Dietrich Muller of the Department of Physics.
+“I don't recall how many near disasters happened, and how often I did not really need to know the details, because you had resolved the situation already!” wrote Prof. Dietrich Muller of the Department of Physics and former director of EFI.

 Former Dean of the Physical Sciences Division Robert A. Fefferman wrote in his congratulatory letter: “If I were allowed to create a person through my imagination who would be the ideal member of the PSD Dean’s team I am extremely serious when I say that I could not improve on you.
 Your cheerfulness, dedication, exceptional work ability, intelligence and creativity and deep understanding and appreciation for the Division made all the difference to the PSD, the University, and most certainly to me.
 We all owe you so much gratitude!!”